Graduateshotline

 The spring semester (Starts in January)

 Classes begin around the first or second week of January.
-Most universities (say 85%) admit new students during this semester, but the student intake is less compared to fall.
-The chance of aid is lesser, but other on-campus part-time jobs are available year-round, good enough to take care of your living, accommodation, and personal expenses.
+Most universities (say 85%) admit new students this semester, but the student intake is less than in the fall.
+The chance of aid is lesser, but other on-campus part-time jobs are available year-round, good enough to cover your living, accommodation, and personal expenses.
 Some universities call this the winter semester.

-The summer semester (Starts around beginning of JUN)
+The summer semester (Starts around the beginning of June)

-This is the shortest of the three semesters and spans for two months and usually, starts in June.
+This is the shortest of the three semesters, spans two months, and usually starts in June.
 Very few universities have summer intake.
-Although the university, on the whole, may have summer intake, make sure the department accepts new students (this applies to spring as well).
+Although the university may have summer intake, ensure the department accepts new students (this also applies to spring).
 In several cases, regular students do not enroll for this semester and work full-time on campus (40 hrs/week) or take up industrial training.

 What is Teaching Assistantship/TA

-Teaching Assistants (TAs) generally help professors/teachers with the course like grading the home works or a particular topic in class.
-Helping students in class/exams etc. You can get TA from an instructor outside of your major.
-TAs will in most cases get in-state tuition fees, depending on funding available you may get a full tuition waiver or even some monthly stipend.
-TAs generally work 20 hrs/week.
+Teaching Assistants (TAs) generally help professors/teachers with the course, like grading homework or a particular topic in class and assisting students in class/exams, etc. You can get a TA from an instructor outside of your major.
+TAs will, in most cases, get in-state tuition fees.
+You may get a full tuition waiver or even some monthly stipend, depending on the funding available.
+TAs generally work 20 hours/week.

 The thesis and non-thesis option

 This is mostly applicable to MS students.
-A thesis option requires taking up a thesis, and at the end of which, a dissertation (should have a genuine or original idea) has to be presented and defended orally.
-This is a must for students enrolling in master's programs leading to a doctorate (Direct doctorate after under graduation).
-It is advisable for students having a desire, to pursuit up to doctorate level at a later stage, to choose this option.
+A thesis option requires taking up a thesis, at the end of which a dissertation (should have a genuine or original idea) must be presented and defended orally.
+This is a must for students enrolling in master's programs leading to a doctorate (Direct doctorate after graduation).
+It is advisable for students who desire to pursue a doctorate at a later stage to choose this option.
 The non-thesis option typically requires a project to be completed by the end of the course.
-Student's opting for the project option on an average graduate in 4 semesters (1.5 years), and with a thesis option it takes on an average two years, with exceptions in both cases.
+Students opting for the project option, on average, graduate in 4 semesters (1.5 years), and with a thesis option, it takes an average of two years, with exceptions in both cases.

 What are credit hours?

-The US system usually allows a student to choose papers (apart from some mandatory essential papers) And each paper will carry a certain number of credits say 3 or 4 (in the case of a project it would be 5 or 6).
-When the student fully fills the required number of credits; he or she graduates.
-In most universities, this requisite is 30 to 36 hrs for Non-thesis (usually carries a project) option.
-But for the thesis option, this requisite is much lesser, but with a thesis work to be presented.
+The US system usually allows a student to choose papers (apart from some mandatory essential papers) And each paper/course/class will carry a certain number of credits, say 3 or 4 (in the case of a project, it would be 5 or 6).
+When the student fills in the required number of credits, they graduate.
+In most universities, this requisite is 30 to 36 credit hours (for an MS degree) for Non-thesis (usually carries a project) option.
+However, this requisite is much less for the thesis option, but with a thesis work to be presented.
+If you take a Mathematics course for a semester, you might get 2-4 credits for the course.
+Each degree requires a minimum number of credits to be completed - which varies slightly with Universities and programs.

 Transfer Credits

-In case if you want to change your major or university/college you may be able to transfer some credits (which you have already passed) to your new major or College.
-You just need to cover up the remaining credits to get your degree.
-There is generally a limit in the number of credits you can transfer (depending on the college/department).
+If you want to change your major or university/college, you may be able to transfer some credits (which you have already passed) to your new principal or college.
+You need to cover up the remaining credits to get your degree.
+There is generally a limit on the number of credits you can transfer (depending on the college/department).

 Graduate or Undergraduate degree

-A graduate degree is equivalent to Masters's or Postgraduate degree (In most cases it takes 2 years to complete).
+A graduate degree is equivalent to a master's or Postgraduate degree (In most cases, it takes two years to complete).
 An undergraduate degree is a BS/Bachelor's degree.

 General Difference between MS and ME